Monkbreh/MHFU-Texture-Port/README.md

 # MHFU-iOS-Texture-Port
-Ports the gui textures from the iOS release of mhfu to the psp release.
+Ports the gui textures from the iOS release of mhfu to the psp release

+I ripped the textures along time ago and had them a for awhile so i just decided to just port it over.

 Includes languages and button layouts